About Modems¶

 We can still make use of legacy TNC units - KISS mode (Keep It Simple Stupid!) strips away all of the AX.25 and other functionality of the TNC and makes it only pass serial data it is given.
 We use the same serial commands of KISS mode now for the majority of modems as it is simple and well documented.

-Alternative modem command sets exist - onces I can name easily are:
+Alternative modem command sets exist - ones I can name easily are: